rchouinard/ansible-role-nginx/README.md

 This role provides the NGINX web server with the opinionated H5BP server configuration.

-Configuration overrides should be placed in `/etc/nginx/conf.d/`, and server definitions shoulf be placed in `/etc/nginx/server.d/`.
+Configuration overrides should be placed in `/etc/nginx/conf.d/`, and server definitions should be placed in `/etc/nginx/server.d/`.

 ## Requirements